Kathy Postel Kretman, Ph.D.

 Luisa Boyarski, Ph.D.

-Luisa Boyarski, Ph.D. is the Assistant Director of the Center for Public & Nonprofit Leadership, where she has worked since 2005.
-She is involved in developing and executing the Center’s many executive education and customized programs, coordinating its various speaker series, and representing the Center at Georgetown University and in the broader community.
-Boyarski frequently conducts workshops and gives keynote addresses on NGO Management and High Impact NGOs to international delegations, including trainings in Panama, Colombia, China and Mongolia.
+Luisa Boyarski, Ph.D. is the Assistant Director of the Center for Public & Nonprofit Leadership.
+She is involved in developing and executing the Center’s many executive education and customized programs and representing the Center at Georgetown University and in the broader community.
+She recently researched and wrote Advancing Racial Equity Within Nonprofit Organizations.
+Dr. Boyarski frequently conducts workshops and gives keynote addresses on NGO Management and High Impact NGOs to international delegations, including trainings in China, Colombia, Hungary, Mongolia, Panama and Romania.
 She has also co-taught an undergraduate course on Philanthropy and Social Change.
 Prior to working at CPNL, she was the Executive Director of a D.C. based nonprofit working on global warming prevention with Arctic indigenous people.
-As Executive Director she helped the nonprofit gain its 501(c)3 status, set up its management and fundraising systems, and developed media trainings for its colleagues in the Arctic.
-Boyarski received her Ph.D. in Comparative Government from Georgetown University, with a research focus on the role of nonprofit coalitions in public policy advocacy.
+She currently leads a coalition of grassroots groups in Virginia, representing over 10,000 citizens.
+Dr. Boyarski received her Ph.D. in Comparative Government from Georgetown University, with a research focus on the role of nonprofit coalitions in public policy advocacy.

 Cheryl Clarke is the Chief Executive Officer for the National Visionary Leadership Project (NVLP), a nonprofit organization housed at the American Folklife Center of the Library of Congress that preserves and collects video recorded oral histories of extraordinary African American elders to create professional development for K-12 teachers and curriculum support materials.
 Prior to joining NVLP in 2008, Clarke worked at the Federal Home Loan Mortgage Corporation (Freddie Mac) for 25 years serving in several senior management positions, including senior director of the Freddie Mac Foundation Investments and Community Programs, director of communications in Community Relations, director of Diversity, and director of Human Resources and Business Support Services in the Atlanta, Dallas and Northeast operations.
 In these roles she strengthened organizational capacity, led high-performing teams, developed and conducted competency and skills-based training for staff and management, created and directed the corporate diversity office and directed the human resource, facilities and financial and administration operations in the regional and headquarters operations.
 Clarke provides management consulting and training to nonprofits including AARP, INROADS, SMYAL, Family Matters of Greater Washington, and the Executive Leadership Council.
 Ms. Clarke is a graduate of the American University in Washington, DC with a BA in Psychology.